felipereducino/take-home-challenge/README.md

 ## 🛠️ Dependencies

-To run this project locally, ensure you have the following dependencies installed:
+In order to run this project on development environment, ensure you have the following dependencies installed:

 - **Node.js:** v20.x or higher